bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: RNMR lock control.
-RNMRA only.
+Prerequisites: RNMR lock control; RNMRA only

 Description:
 `LCK` enables or disables the magnetic field-frequency lock on spectrometers with software lock control enabled. `LCK` takes one parameter, state, which may be specified as either ON or OFF to enable or disable the lock, respectively.
-If "state" is omitted RNMR will prompt for it with the current lock state as the default.
+If state is omitted RNMR will prompt for it with the current lock state as the default.
 ## LCKCTL
 Open lock control pop up menu